-Voltage violations are defined as voltages with deviation exceeding $\pm 5\%$ from rated voltage during normal operating conditions and $\pm 10\%$ for emergency conditions [44].
+Voltage violations are defined as voltages with a deviation exceeding $\pm 5\%$ from rated voltage during normal operating conditions and $\pm 10\%$ for emergency conditions [42].
 A discussion covering voltage violations results is presented for each described scenario.

-1) Overvoltage violations:

-In the base case scenario no overvoltage violations are present in the system.
-In the DG cases, the number of overvoltage violations increase with the total power injected because the DG units boost the voltage locally [34], [35].
-On the other hand, in the microgrid case there are no overvoltage violations reported, demonstrating the valuable advantage of a microgrid implementation over scattered DGs due to the efficient regulation of voltage by the DC system in spite of the decrease of the network's power factor [34].
+1) Overvoltage Violations: In the base-case scenario, no overvoltage violations are present in the system.
+In the DG cases, the number of overvoltage violations increases with the total power injected because the DG units boost the voltage locally [32], [33].
+On the other hand, in the microgrid case, there are no overvoltage violations reported, demonstrating the valuable advantage of a microgrid implementation over scattered DGs due to the efficient regulation of voltage by the dc system despite the decrease of the network's power factor [32].
 These behaviors can be observed from the top plot of Fig. 3.

-2) Undervoltage violations:

-In the DG scenarios, the undervoltage violations (voltages under 0.95 pu) decrease when the total injected power increases [35].
+2) Undervoltage Violations: In the DG scenarios, the undervoltage violations (voltages under 0.95 p.u.) decrease when the total injected power increases [33].
 Similarly, the microgrid helps reduce undervoltage violations as the injected power increases.
 The microgrid scenario is more effective at reducing undervoltage violations than the DG implementation.
 This is due to the electrical isolation created by the dc bus.
-Thus the microgrid is capable of boosting the voltage at all points within this area to the desired voltage level.
-Voltage violations occur for peak load conditions in low voltage pockets that are located far from the microgrid area.
-Also, it is important to note that the DG scenarios and microgrid scenarios do not present voltage violations under 0.90 pu.
+Thus, the microgrid is capable of boosting the voltage at all points within this area to the desired voltage level.
+Voltage violations occur for peak load conditions in LV pockets that are located far from the microgrid area.
+Also, it is important to note that the DG scenarios and microgrid scenarios do not present voltage violations under 0.90 p.u.